Cafetería Rolando bombing: Responses and arrests

-The leadership of ETA was taken aback by the responses to the attack and on 15 September, issued a statement denying their responsibility, though implicitly defending the bombing, claiming that the cafe was full of police agents.
+The leadership of ETA was taken aback by the responses to the attack.
+On 15 September, they issued a statement denying their responsibility, though implicitly defending the bombing by claiming that the cafe was full of police agents.
 This caused tensions within the group, with some members believing that the organisation had to admit responsibility for attacks carried out, even if the results were not those intended.
 The bombing gave those opposed to further liberalisation of the country, such as Blas Piñar, the opportunity to attack the Prime Minister Carlos Arias Navarro.

 In the immediate period of confusion following the attack, some blamed the attack on the far-right.
 The police, however, concluded that ETA were responsible and launched an operation against the group's infrastructure in Madrid.
 Initially the police also blamed the Communist Party of Spain (PCE) of cooperating in the attack, but the PCE energetically denied involvement.
 Reports that police officers had received a circular advising them not to go to the Rolando Cafe or stand outside the building added to the mystery surrounding the incident.

-Leftists known to be sympathetic to ETA were arrested, including Eva Forest, wife of the communist playwright Alfonso Sastre, Mari Luz Fernandez and her relatives, Lidia Falcón, the theatre director Vicente Sainz de la Peña, construction worker Antonio Durán, pilot Bernardo Badell and his wife María del Carmen Nadal, the actress María Paz Ballesteros, and the writer Eliseo Bayo.
+Leftists known to be sympathetic to ETA were arrested, including Eva Forest, wife of communist playwright Alfonso Sastre; Mari Luz Fernandez and her relatives, writer Lidia Falcón, theatre director Vicente Sainz de la Peña, construction worker Antonio Durán, pilot Bernardo Badell and his wife María del Carmen Nadal, actress María Paz Ballesteros, and writer Eliseo Bayo.
 Between June 1975 and February 1976, courts dismissed the cases and released the defendants.

-However Eva Forest and Mari Luz Fernandez remained in prison as they were charged with complicity in the assassination of Luis Carrero Blanco one year before.
-However, neither Forest nor Luz Fernandez were tried for the Rolando bombing, as they were released in June 1977 as part of a general amnesty for political prisoners.
-In 1981 Lidia Falcón published a denunciation of Eva Forest which suggested that Forest's role in the Rolando attack had been considerable.
+However, Eva Forest and Mari Luz Fernandez were still held in prison, as they were charged with complicity in the assassination of Luis Carrero Blanco one year before.
+Neither Forest nor Luz Fernandez was ever tried for the Rolando bombing, as they were released in June 1977 as part of a general amnesty for political prisoners.
+In 1981 Lidia Falcón published a denunciation of Eva Forest, suggesting that Forest's role in the Rolando attack had been considerable.

-The government also offered a reward of one million pesetas for information leading to the capture of Juan Manuel Galarraga Mendizabal who they suspected of being a high ranking ETA figure involved in the bombing.
-Exact authorship of the bombing has however remained a mystery.
+The government offered a reward of one million pesetas for information leading to the capture of Juan Manuel Galarraga Mendizabal, who they suspected of being a high-ranking ETA figure involved in the bombing.
+Exact authorship of the bombing has, however, remained a mystery.